EndoZou/Endo.github.io/README.md

 so the image will display even when you open `index.html` directly from the filesystem.

-Navigation links have a subtle hover animation defined in `styles/styles.css`.
-You can tweak this effect by editing the `nav` rules.
+Navigation links now feature a gradient underline animation on hover.
+You can adjust this effect by editing the `nav` section of `styles/styles.css`.